-Art Foundation in Bowe Street Deck, 609 Bowe St. Art Foundation students have exclusive access to 609 Bowe Street, a 30,000 square foot active working environment that houses studios, computer labs, academic advisors, a woodshop, media room, and a hallway that doubles as a constantly changing exhibition space.
+First year visual artists enrolled in the Art Foundation program have exclusive access to 609 Bowe Street, a 30,000-square-foot active working environment that houses studios, computer labs, academic advisors, a woodshop, media room and a hallway that doubles as a constantly changing exhibition space.

-Dance and Choreography Building, 1315 Floyd Ave.
-1315 Floyd Ave. contains instructional space and the administrative offices of the Department of Dance and Choreography.
+1315 Floyd Avenue contains instructional space and the administrative offices of the Department of Dance + Choreography.

-Shafer Street Playhouse, 221 N. Shafer St. The Shafer Street Playhouse includes a design studio and three large rehearsal and performance spaces used by the Department of Theatre in addition to a 150-seat theater.
+The Shafer Street Playhouse includes a design studio, three large rehearsal and performance spaces used by the theatre department, and a 150-seat theater.